Janvier-Irasubiza/coa_challenges/README.md

 # 1. Photo gallery app

-### What the App Does
+## What the App Does
 The Photo Gallery app allows you to explore a collection of images.
 By clicking on an image, you can view all the details about it.
 Plus, you have the option to download the images directly!

-### How It Works
+## How It Works

-- **Cards**: Each card displays an image, its title, its place of origin, and an option to explore more info about it.
-- **Modal**: Clicking on a card triggers a modal window to appear with content of selected item.
-- **Download Option**: Inside the modal, you'll find a convenient feature that lets you save the full-size image to your device.
+This gallery app utilizes HTML, CSS, and JavaScript to display a collection of images and associated information fetched from a JSON file.
+Each image is represented as a card, clickable to reveal more details in a modal window.
+The modal dynamically updates with the clicked image's title, location, description, and an option to download the image.
+The modal state is managed using localStorage, ensuring that when the user navigates away and returns, the modal retains its state.
+The app enhances user experience by allowing them to explore images and learn more about each one within an intuitive interface.

 ### How It's Set Up
 - **HTML**: the landing page for the app.